Skip to main content

 Lake Müggelsee © visitBerlin, Foto: Dagmar Schwelle

-Finally, a round for all those who have been actively jogging for a while: A loop around Müggelsee.
-Depending on your level of fitness, you'll need between two and a half and four hours for the 25 kilometres.
-You'll love the route: on the one hand, the view of the lake and on the other, the running route itself leads almost entirely through woodland and parkland.
+Finally, here's the lap for anyone who has been actively jogging for a while: A lap around the Müggelsee.
+The 25 kilometres will take you between two and a half to four hours, depending on your level of fitness.
+You will love the route: the view of the lake on one side and the running route itself runs almost continuously through forest and parkland.

 Catrin Linde